tholonia/tholonia.github.io/NOTES.md

 git commit -m "Tracking and adding LFS artifacts" git push --set-upstream origin main

-# check for any files over githuib limit
+# check for any files over github limit
 # find -size +100M

 # now add the rest of the content